jina-ai/discoart/README.md

     da = DocumentArray.pull('discoart-3205998582')
     ```

-### Reuse a Document as the initial state
+### Reuse a Document as initial state

-One can use a Document as the initial state for the next run.
+Consider a Document as a self-contained data with config and image, one can use it as the initial state for the future run.
 Its `.tags` will be used as the initial parameters; `.uri` if presented will be used as the initial image.

 ```python
 from discoart import create